Pediatric Longitudinal Cohort Study of Chronic Pancreatitis

 - Exocrine pancreatic insufficiency: defined as the presence of abnormal fecal elastase (< 100 ug/ g stool on 2 separate samples ≥ 1 month apart) or abnormal serum trypsin or serum trypsinogen.

 - Diabetes or prediabetes: Monitoring for diabetes in our cohort will include once yearly assessments with fasting glucose (diabetes range if ≥ 126 mg/dL), HbA1c (abnormal if >6; diabetic if >6.5%) and oral glucose tolerance test (OGTT).
 For OGTT, 1.75 grams/kg of standard glucose beverage (glucola, maximum 75 grams) will be consumed within 10 minutes at time 0.
 Glucose will be drawn prior to the beverage and at time 120 minutes.
 From this test, glycemic status will be defined as: (1) normal glucose tolerance (NGT, fasting glucose <100 mg/dL, 2 hour <140 mg/dL); (2) pre-diabetic based on impaired fasting glucose (IFG, fasting glucose 100-125 mg/dL) and/or impaired glucose tolerance (IGT, 2 hour glucose 140-199 mg/dL); or (3) diabetic (DM, fasting glucose >126 mg/dL or 2 hour glucose >200 mg/dL).

-- Nutritional status including micronutrient deficiency: To determine the nutritional sequelae of ARP or CP in children, the investigators will assess for malnutrition/obesity (weight, height, BMI, z scores; body fat mass and lean mass as measured by DEXA scan), fat soluble vitamin deficiencies (serum vitamin levels for A, D, E, Pro Time/International Normalised Ratio and Partial Thromboplastin Time for vitamin K) and bone density (DEXA scan) in children with ARP or CP at the time of enrollment and annually thereafter.
+- Nutritional status including micronutrient deficiency: To determine the nutritional sequelae of ARP or CP in children, the investigators will assess for malnutrition/obesity (weight, height, BMI, z scores; body fat mass and lean mass as measured by DXA scan), fat soluble vitamin deficiencies (serum vitamin levels for A, D, and E and bone density (DXA scan) in children with ARP or CP at the time of enrollment and annually thereafter.

 At enrollment, via the informed consent, subjects will choose whether or not to allow use of their biological samples for this study, future research, genetic analysis, genetic analysis for future research, and any type of future research.
 They will also choose whether or not we may keep their name and personal information in a registry to allow us to contact them for other future research.

-Pancreatitis, Chronic Pancreatitis, Acute Pediatric Pancreatitis Chronic Acute Recurrent ARP CP Pancreas Children Blood sample Patient questionnaires Acute Recurrent Pancreatitis Chronic Pancreatitis
+Pancreatitis, Chronic Pancreatitis, Acute Pediatric Pancreatitis Chronic Acute Recurrent ARP CP Pancreas Children Acute Recurrent Pancreatitis Chronic Pancreatitis